PowerMops/powermops-site/src/routes/pmops/Overview.md

 the most used reference sections once you begin writing Mops programs.
-It contains details about the parts of the Mops language that have already been written for you to help you communicate your program ideas to the Macintosh\'s unique way of doing things.
+It contains details about the parts of the Mops language that have already been written for you to help you communicate your program ideas to the Macintosh's unique way of doing things.
 Each chapter is devoted to a category of predefined classes, and begins with a general discussion about the class.
 You should be familiar with the content of Part III before writing programs.